-Chicken Chasseur is a simple-to-make dish and tastes great.
+This Chicken Chasseur recipe from the Almanac Garden-Fresh Cookbook is simple-to-make.
 I used chicken strips, as they are very lean and easy to cut into bite-size pieces.

 Since I was cooking this dish for a party, I had to make it the night before, so I deliberately added a cup more broth to "marinate" the chicken.
 I reheated the chicken in a slow cooker.
 You could easily thicken the broth with a bit more flour, which is what I'm going to do with the leftovers, and serve it with rice.